sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Recency bias - Put simply, recency bias is the practice of giving disproportionate weight to the events of the recent past when formulating expectations and plans.

-    - India as Market - India isn’t really one big market.
-There are multiple markets and markets within markets.
-India is not a single language market when it comes to the entertainment business.
-Also, not many Indians speak English.Just because India has 1.4 billion people doesn’t mean that the market for any product is as big or even a small portion of it.India and Indians seek value for money every time they spend money on something, and Netflix simply doesn’t provide that for most of us.
-Any form of mass communication needs to be simple enough for the average individual to understand, irrespective of whether it is writing that wants to entertain or propaganda that intends to influence.

 ## 2022-feb-02 Wed

 - Tech